boehs/miami/README.md

   - Click map to set country
     - Set region and city from home page

+You can see a demo of miami [here](https://espy.boehs.org/share/JGBYO4bVg3kZVQUb).

 ## Getting started

 A detailed getting started guide can be found at [https://umami.is/docs/](https://umami.is/docs/)